MicrosoftDocs/terminal/TerminalDocs/distributions.md

 #### Why don't ms-appdata URLs work in Portable mode?
 Prior to portable mode, a common heuristic to reference images in `settings.json` would be to use `ms-appdata:///Local`.

-Portable mode promises a terminal that is encapsulated in a separate folder (i.e. a flash drive).
-References to `ms-appdata` will not work in Portable mode however references `ms-appx` will.
+Portable mode offers a self-contained Terminal installation, where user data and application data are stored in the same place.
+As there is no separate user data folder, references to such folder (e.g. with `ms-appdata`) will not work.

+To refer to paths relative to the application install directory, use an `ms-appx:` URL.

+To refer to paths relative to the settings directory, use the environment variable `%WT_SETTINGS_DIR%`.

 ["Portable mode"]: https://en.wikipedia.org/wiki/Portable_application
 [GitHub releases]: https://github.com/microsoft/terminal/releases